rodrigo-caballero/linepyline/README.md

 longwave (thermal) radiative fluxes using the 2-stream approximation.
 Shortwave absorption and scattering will possibly be included in a later release.

-Iinepylie comes with [HITRAN 2024 line lists](http://hitran.org/) for the main isotopes of H2O, CO2, O3, CH3
+Iinepyline comes with [HITRAN 2024 line lists](http://hitran.org/) for the main isotopes of H2O, CO2, O3, CH3
 and NH3, and the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html)  preinstalled in netCDF format.

-You can download more line lists and convert them to netCDF using the script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` (you may also need to include new molecular data in the gases inventory in `linepyline/phys.py`.
+You can download more
+line lists and convert them to netCDF using the script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` (you may also need to include new molecular data in the gases inventory in `linepyline/phys.py`.

-# Quickstart
+## Quickstart
 A quick example to see how it works.
 ```
 import xarray as xr